A Portable Parton-Level Event Generator for the High-Luminosity LHC: Performance

 First we study the performance on different architectures for the evaluation of weighted parton-level $gg \to t \bar t + n g$ events for $n=0,\ldots,5$ at a fixed centre-of-mass energy, thus testing the matrix element throughput of \Pepper in a wide range of parton multiplicity.
 The results are shown in Fig.~\ref{fig:kokkos_ggttng}.
+For each of the tests, we run an initial set of test runs, probing the ideal number of events that are processed simultaneously.
 We find that \Pepper achieves at least an order of magnitude higher throughput on the H100 GPU than on two 28-core Skylake CPUs.
 The results for the other accelerators lie between the H100 and the 2$\times$Skylake8180 result.
-The performance on MI100/250 scales slightly worse than the NVidia GPU with the number of additional gluons and thus with the memory footprint of the algorithm, but overall the scaling with multiplicity is qualitatively similar on all architectures.
+The performance on MI100/250 scales slightly worse than the Nvidia GPU with the number of additional gluons and thus with the memory footprint of the algorithm, but overall the scaling with multiplicity is qualitatively similar on all architectures.
 The results show that \Pepper's matrix-element evaluation is successfully ported to a wide range of hardware from different vendors.

 Our next test addresses the generation of full parton-level events including unweighting, event write-out and partonic fluxes in $pp \to e^+e^- + n\,\text{jets}$and $pp \to t \bar t + n\,\text{jets}$.
 The event rates are presented in Fig.~\ref{fig:kokkos_procs}.
 The numeric results are tabulated for reference in App.~\ref{app:performance_data}.
 Overall, the results are similar to the ones presented in Fig.~\ref{fig:kokkos_ggttng}.
 One difference is that the event rates are more on par for very low multiplicities $n=0,1$.
 This is because the output of the events becomes the dominant part of the simulation due to the high phase-space efficiency and the very large matrix-element throughput on GPUs.
 Details are discussed in App.~\ref{app:runtime_distribution}.
 Ignoring the lowest two multiplicities, we find that the H100 event rates are 20 to 50 times higher than the 2$\times$Skylake8180 ones.
 Another difference to the matrix element only case is that the scaling with multiplicity is steeper due to the quickly decreasing unweighting efficiencies.
 Again, the scaling is similar on all architectures.
 These results show that the entire \Pepper pipeline of parton-level event generation and writeout is successfully ported to a wide range of hardware.